Estimating Economic Models with Testable Assumptions: Theory and Applications: Introduction

 \section{Introduction}

 Empirical researchers often make convenient model assumptions in structural estimation.
 These assumptions usually come from economic theories or intuitions.
-For example, the `No Defier' assumption in \citet{IA1994} assumes that the instrument has a monotone effect on the decision to take treatment; the `Pure Strategy Nash Equilibrium' assumption in \citet{BresnahanReiss1991} assumes only pure strategy Nash Equilibrium are played in a $2\times 2$ entry game; the `Perfect Self Selection' assumption in \citet{Roy1951} assumes employees perfectly observe their future earnings and choose a job sector to maximize discounted lifetime earnings.
-Such assumptions simplify identification and estimation problems, and make results easier to interpret.
-However, such assumptions come with the cost that they may be rejected by some distribution of observed variables.
-As a result, empirical researchers are faced with the problem that their identification and estimation result may potentially fail to be consistent with some distribution of observed variables.
+For example, the `No Defiers' assumption in \citet{IA1994} assumes that the instrument has a monotone effect on the decision to take treatment; the `Pure Strategy Nash Equilibrium' assumption in \citet{BresnahanReiss1991} assumes only pure strategy Nash Equilibrium is played in a $2\times 2$ entry game; the `Perfect Self Selection' assumption in \citet{Roy1951} assumes employees perfectly observe their future earnings and choose a job sector to maximize discounted lifetime earnings.
+Such assumptions simplify the identification and estimation problems, and make the results easier to interpret.
+To study structural models and economic assumptions, I generalize the language of econometric structures \citep{koopmans1950identification} to incomplete structures.
+A (generalized) econometric structure includes a distribution of some exogenously given latent and observed variables, and a correspondence from the distribution of these exogenous variables to a set of distributions of observed variables.
+Assumptions are restrictions on the economic structures to reflect empirical researchers' understanding of the economic environment.

+Unfortunately, assumptions in the three examples above, when combined with some other reasonable assumptions, can be rejected by some distributions of observables \citep{kitagawa2015,mourifie2017testing,mourifie2018roy}.
+When the imposed assumption is refuted by data, the econometrician have an empty identified set for the parameter of interest.
+As a result, the econometrician cannot give a useful interpretation of the economic environment.
+A refutable assumption $A$ also imposes challenges to the interpretation of hypothesis testing of parameter values.
+For example, when we reject the null hypothesis that the parameter equals zero under $A$, it can either be the case that the true parameter equals another value, or the case that $A$ is rejected data.
+These two cases cannot be distinguished but they have quite different interpretations.